Empowered Thinking for Deep Change

 From the first time we hear, “No. Don’t touch that.
 Be careful,” we’re surrounded by rules.
 And we’re surrounded by authorities (authorized people) who will use whatever sort of force1 is necessary to make sure we obey the rules.

-Long before we reach adulthood, most of us reach the conclusion that we’re not authorized for anything.
-We also come to assume that whatever has gone wrong or is about to go wrong is probably our fault.
+It's easy to reach the conclusion that we’re not authorized for anything.
+And maybe also that whatever has gone wrong or is about to go wrong is probably our fault.

 Vested with the power of creation